GURPREETSINGHMULTANI/Yelpcamp-Project/README.md

 ## Description

 Yelpcamp is a website that allows users to discover new campgrounds and rate campgrounds they've visited.
 It has a clean and minimalistic interface which is user-friendly and easy to use.
-Users can look for campgrounds in a specific area by using the map feature, which lists all the campgrounds that have been rated.
-It allows users to leave reviews on other peoples campgrounds if they've visited them too.
+Users can look for campgrounds in a specific area by using the map feature.
+It allows users to leave reviews on others campgrounds if they've visited them too.
 When reviewing a campground, the user can add more information on the campground such as images, pricing, location, name of the place, and a description.
-Altogether, Yelpcamp is simple, yet effective, website allowing users to look for new campgrounds, and see which one caters to their needs.
+Altogether, Yelpcamp is simple, yet effective, website allowing users to find new campgrounds, and see which one caters to their needs.

 ## Illustrations